Selene Vigil-Wilk rolls through a 7 Year Bitch song recently in Seattle. Also pictured is bassist Tommy Bonehead. (Cat Rose photo) |

 "They came over.
 They were on that tour that you guys were at.
 We're just sitting there because now Atlantic is looking at them and it was so exciting.
 We're just like 'Holy shit, we can't believe this is happening.'" the singer said.
 "Everything was in a good space right then after she had done that (acoustic set).
 There was a lot of really exciting things going on."

-There was a weeklong 7 Year Bitch/Gits East Coast tour in the works, Agnew said as her voice trails off and she glances at Vigil-Wilk as they mention Zapata's passing on July 7, 1993.
+There was a weeklong 7 Year Bitch/Gits East Coast tour in the works, Agnew said as her voice trails off and she glances at Vigil-Wilk as they mention Zapata's murder on July 7, 1993.

 "She was an absolute inspiration, as well as cheered us on.
 She was in the front and the back of us..."
 Vigil-Wilk said.